13 Top High Protein Snacks for Traveling Athletes

 Protein Bars Convenient High Protein Travel Snack

-Try out this Healthy Roasted Chickpeas with Seasoning recipe from Amy Gorin, Registered Dietitian.
-Once prepared, the roasted chickpeas can be enjoyed alone or tossed into trail mix for added flavor and crunch.
+Once prepared, the garbanzo beans or chickpeas can be enjoyed alone as a snack or tossed into trail mix for added flavor and crunch.

-Soy protein is a complete protein, which means it contains all nine of the essential amino acids our bodies cannot produce.
-In addition to protein, edamame contains fiber, vitamins, and minerals making it a great snack option for traveling athletes.
+Soy protein is a complete protein, which means it contains all nine of the essential amino acids our bodies produce (12).
+In addition to protein, edamame contains fiber, vitamins, and minerals making it a great snack option for athletes following a vegetarian or vegan diet.

 High Protein Travel Snacks for Athletes